buildbot/buildbot/master/docs/developer/style.rst

         return d

 Here the deferred list will wait for both ``rev_parse_d`` and ``log_d`` to fire, or for one of them to fail.
-You may attach  Callbacks and errbacks to a ``DeferredList`` just as for a deferred.
+You may attach callbacks and errbacks to a ``DeferredList`` just as for a deferred.